nevinchanyi/nevinchanyi/README.md

-# Hey! 👋 iOS Software Engineer is here, nice to meet you!
+# Hey! 👋 iOS Senior Software Engineer is here, nice to meet you!
-📍Cambridge, Massachusetts, United States.
+📍United States.
 Originally from Ukraine 🇺🇦

 ## 📫 Contacts
 [LinkedIn](https://www.linkedin.com/in/nevinchanyi/)